inducer/ipython-demo-tools/README.md

-# IPython demo tools
+# Jupyter notebook demo tools

-`prepare-ipynb` is a small tool that allows you to automate modifications to IPython that make them suitable for in-class demos.
+`prepare-ipynb` is a small tool that allows you to automate modifications to Jupyter notebooks that make them suitable for in-class demos.

 In particular, you can: